 I also listen to anyone I’m watching, but I can’t concentrate enough to watch someone properly if my eyes are open at the same time, a great pity.
 However, I’m very happy with what I can do, and I enjoy using both skills over the year before we move to the USA.

 Mum and Dad decide it isn’t worth taking most of our gear to the USA, so what little we want to keep is shipped to the family farm in Longreach.
-The rest is sold or is given away to friends or organisations to help the poor.
+The rest is sold or is given away to friends or to organisations to help the poor.
 We keep just enough clothes to see us through until we get settled into our new home in the USA, and we’ll buy more once we get there.
 The university is providing us with a furnished house for us to live in: it has four bedrooms plus two studies.
 As the house is furnished we don’t need to take any furniture with us.

 We spend Christmas at Longreach, and New Year in Los Angeles, arriving in Albuquerque, New Mexico the week before school restarts.
 The first day is spent shopping for clothes and things.
-Mum is happily surprised when I offer to look after Bron and Cadi clothes shopping in the teen fashion stores while she shops for her and Dad elsewhere in the large shopping centre we’re at.
+Mum is happily surprised when I offer to look after Bron and Cadi while they shop for clothes in the many teen fashion stores while she shops for her and Dad elsewhere in the large shopping centre we’re at.